Why Automate Your Home

 - Install an occupancy motion sensor in a room or hallway to have the lights turn on when someone enters, then off when the area is empty.

 - Sensors turn on outdoor lights when someone approaches.
-Turn on house lights when you're driving up the driveway with a keychain remote.
+Turn on automated home lights when you're driving up the driveway with a keychain remote.

 - Leviton Omni Controllers